NCERT Book Solutions for Class 9 Economics Chapter 3 – CBSE Free PDF Download

-Removal of poverty has been one of the major objectives of Indian developmental strategy.
+Removal of poverty has been one of the major objectives of the Indian developmental strategy.
 The current anti-poverty strategy of the government is based broadly on two planks: promotion of economic growth and targeted anti-poverty programmes.
 Awareness is being spread across the nation specifying the importance of education, which has resulted in an increase in the literacy level.
 Various schemes like Mahatma Gandhi National Rural Employment Guarantee Act, 2005, Swarnajayanti Gram Swarozgar Yojana (SGSY), Pradhan Mantri Gramodaya Yojana (PMGY) and Prime Minister Rozgar Yojana (PMRY) have been introduced by the government with an aim to abolish poverty from the country.

 9. Answer the following questions briefly.

 (i) What do you understand by human poverty?

-Human poverty is a term that means that poverty in India is not just limited to the economic status of the people but rather spreads in various other sectors, which include lack of education, negligence of health care system, discrimination and disparity.
-Abolishing poverty from the country should not be the only aim of the authorities but to abolish human poverty must be the aim.
+Human poverty is a term that means that poverty is not just limited to the economic status of the people but rather spreads in various other sectors, which include lack of education, negligence of the health care system, discrimination and disparity.
+Abolishing poverty should not be the only aim of the authorities, but abolishing human poverty must be the aim.

 (ii) Who are the poorest of the poor?

-Women, female infants and elderly are considered to the poorest of the poor.
-This is because in a poor household, these people suffer the most and are deprived of the maximum necessities in life.
+Women, female infants and the elderly are considered the poorest of the poor.
+This is because, in a poor household, these people suffer the most and are deprived of the maximum necessities in life.

 (iii) What are the main features of the National Rural Employment Guarantee Act 2005?